 Epoxy crack injection (also referred to as epoxy injection) is an extremely effective and reliable concrete crack repair method, used exclusively for the repair of poured concrete foundation cracks, for the structural repair of same, to fix basement leaks, and to prevent poured concrete foundation cracks from leaking in the future.
-When done properly by a trained injection technician, this type of concrete crack repair does not fail.
+When used under the right conditions and when done properly by a trained injection technician, this type of concrete crack repair does not fail.

 Civil engineers commonly recommend epoxy crack injection for the structural repair of cracked concrete in applications such as highway overpasses and overhead concrete structures; this is due to epoxy's significant bond strength.
 While epoxy crack injections are not as versatile as polyurethane crack injections, for example, the repair of actively leaking cracks contributing to a wet basement, epoxy crack injection is nonetheless a very effective means of repairing concrete cracks and preventing potential basement leaks.
 With an epoxy injection you accomplish several objectives at the same time: you are waterproofing your basement, you are structurally repairing a foundation crack, and you are preventing the possibility of a future basement leak from the repaired crack.

 Does Epoxy Crack Injection Actually Work?

 With so much information published on the internet anyone doing research on epoxy injections will encounter contradictory opinions as to whether or not epoxy crack injections actually work.
 Fortunately, there are credible sources of information on the internet that answer such questions.
 The American Concrete Institute www.concrete.org has published a bulletin on this subject specifically; click on this hyperlink to view their document entitled "Field Guide to Concrete Repair Application Procedures".